timothy/calc/README.md

 Before running the tests make sure you are serving the app via `ng serve`.

 ## Further help

+I used [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.22-1 to create the shell of this project.

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).